-Serbia: New EPS Supply company successful start says Jovanovic CEO25.
-October 2013. / News Serbia Energy
+Serbia: New EPS Supply company successful start says Jovanovic CEO, News Serbia Energy

 It is clear that the significant part of the job of splitting the supply and the distribution activity was done well, due to the fact that the Company “EPS Supply“ has commenced operation and obtained the public supplier license.

 Despite stalling, fear and resistance which followed the process of splitting the supply and the distribution activity in the “Electric Power Industry of Serbia“, the splitting has been successfully carried out.
 The success reflects in two indisputable facts.
 The first fact is that the new Company “EPS Supply” started working on 1st July this year, and the other fact is that the Company obtained the license for the public supplier of electricity in the Republic of Serbia the same day.
 This was the statement of Životije Jovanović, the Deputy Director of PE EPS, given in our interview.
 We talked about preparations for continuation of openinig of the internal eletricity market in Serbia and the initial capability/ disability of suppliers and operators of distributive system to accept new obligations.

 The foundation for establishing new market relations has obviously been laid when “EPS Supply” started work.
 However it wasn’t understood well in public.
 The Media only talked about the queues at counters because of two bills, issued to the customers for the July consumption.